inspektor-gadget/Contribfest-KubeCon-NA2025/README.md

 by:
 - A Kubernetes cluster deployed in Azure Kubernetes Service (AKS) with Prometheus and Grafana installed
-- A development VM with all the needed tools installed to interact with the cluster and to create new gadgets
+- A development VM with all the needed tools installed and configured to interact with the cluster and to create new gadgets

 ### Activating the Dev Environment

+> [!WARNING]
+> It seems to be some issues with Firefox, so please use Chrome or Edge to access
+> the lab.

 Go to https://experience.cloudlabs.ai/#/odl/b5f301cd-bacb-45d0-b642-2be884f221b6
 to activate your dev environment, use the activation code provided during the